CASA de Maryland: Enforcement of immigration laws

 CASA's executive director Gustavo Torres said, "We dearly hope that the county re-evaluates its role serving as immigration police[...]
 The [county police's] enforcement of civil immigration law has severely damaged the faith of the immigration community in its county."
 As of October 2007, Maryland did not have a consistent statewide policy on civil detainers.
 The Frederick County sheriff's office has deputies with specialized training in searching for undocumented immigrants, while the Prince George's County Police do not enforce immigration warrants as a matter of county policy.
 Takoma Park has a policy of being a "sanctuary city" and does not permit its police department to arrest people based on criminal immigration warrants.

+Israeli–Palestinian conflict

+In October 2023, amid the Gaza war, CASA released a statement expressing solidarity with Palestinians and calling for an immediate ceasefire, and ended with the line, "Free Palestine NOW!".
+CASA later retracted their statement on the war following criticism and issued an apology.
+In an interview with Maryland Matters, CASA's executive director Gustavo Torres repeatedly expressed remorse and regret over the statement, but defended the statement by saying that CASA weighing in on the war in Gaza was consistent with its mission of "speaking out for humanity and peace".
+CASA released a formal apology for the statement on November 16.

+Critics said the statement contained "antisemitic tropes and sentiments" and was denounced by the Harry and Jeanette Weinberg Foundation and several members of the Montgomery County Council.
+The Montgomery County Senate Delegation and a group of Jewish lawmakers in the Maryland General Assembly also released statements condemning the organization's statement and suggested that the state may cease its multi-million dollar contracts with CASA.
+The lawmakers' statements were condemned by the ACLU of Maryland, who called the threat of defunding "unconstitutional viewpoint discrimination".
+The ACLU and officials who sided with CASA demanded the letter be withdrawn and an apology made, which as of March 2025 is unlikely to ever happen.

+In November 2023, the Harry and Jeanette Weinberg Foundation, CASA's largest private donor, announced that it would pull funding meant for the group following the letter, saying that it would redirect its donation "to another nonprofit committed to serving refugees and asylum seekers in Maryland".